anuragtb/pdfcpu/core/validate.md

 ##### Relaxed

-This is the default mode for validation.
+This is the default mode for validation.<br>
 It behaves like strict but does not complain about common seen violations of the specification by PDF writers.

 <br>